Glossary

 Duplicate Invoice

 More than one invoice issued for the same transaction.
-Duplicate invoices can result in duplicate payments, and may be issued as a method of fraud, or may be due to inadequate internal controls, such as duplicate vendors within the vendor master file.
+Duplicate invoices can result in duplicate payments and may be issued as a method of fraud.
+May also occur as a result of inadequate internal controls, such as duplicate vendors within the vendor master file.

 Earnings